rmurphey/blog-octopress/source/_posts/2012-03-25-girls-and-computers.markdown

 was using them, I was telling them what to do and they were mostly listening, and *it never made me feel like I was weird*.
 To the contrary, it made me feel powerful and empowered.
-I felt like a part of this ever-growing community of peple who understood, eventually, that computers were going to change the world.
+I felt like a part of this ever-growing community of people who understood, eventually, that computers were going to change the world.
 It was the people who didn't understand this who were weird and beneath us.
 It was the people who understood computers better than me of whom I stood in awe.